PWNDAO/pwn_safe/README.md

 Assumption for the wallet to work is, that wallet owner cannot grant approval to any other address while asset is locker.
 In case the locked asset has some non-standard way how to transfer it / approve it to other address, the wallet cannot provide assurance to the "lender", that the asset is really locked even though TR token is minted.

-This leads to biggest trade-off.
-Wallet cannot have tokenized transfer rights to some collection and at the same time provide approval for all assets in that collection (`setApprovalForAll`) to any address (usually protocol which uses `transferFrom` to transfer assets to its vault).
+This leads to the biggest trade-off.
+Wallet cannot have tokenized transfer rights to some collection and at the same time provide approval for all assets in that collection (`setApproveForAll`) to any address (usually protocol which uses `transferFrom` to transfer assets to its vault).